hanxiaomax/Learncpp_CN/docs/7-16-std-cin-and-handling-invalid-input.md

 }
 ```

-COPY

 Finally, use loops to ask the user to re-enter input if the original input was invalid.

-Author’s note
+!!! info "作者注"

 	Input validation is important and useful, but it also tends to make examples more complicated and harder to follow.
 Accordingly, in future lessons, we will generally not do any kind of input validation unless it’s relevant to something we’re trying to teach.